dzcixy/test/README.md

-# HyperWafer SpGEMM Communication Simulation
+# HyperWafer: Communication-Aware Sparse Matrix Multiplication on Wafer-Scale Chips

-> End-to-end pipeline for **hypergraph-based SpGEMM communication analysis** on wafer-scale style networks, with integration to **Mt-KaHyPar** and **ASTRA-sim**.
+## Project Overview

-This repository contains a reproducible pipeline to evaluate the communication behavior of sparse matrix–matrix multiplication (SpGEMM) under different task-to-tile mappings on wafer-style 2D meshes.
+This repository contains a reproducible pipeline to evaluate the sparse matrix–matrix multiplication (SpGEMM) under different task-to-tile mappings on wafer-style 2D meshes.

 The code is designed to compare:

-- **WAFERSPMM** – a row-block baseline mapping.
+- **WaferSpMM** – a row-block baseline mapping.
 - **HyperWafer** – a hypergraph-based mapping that co-locates tasks sharing input rows of \(B\), aiming to reduce communication volume and link hotspots.